The gateway to Europe's

 The second pillar of radionuclide metrology is the determination of nuclear decay data, typically by using theoretical models.
 Recent models consider underlying nuclear and atomic physics, but do not cover all types of decay and require experimental validation.

-The project will develop a new primary activity standardisation method based on LTDs and improved fundamental nuclear decay data.
+The project developed a new primary activity standardisation method based on LTDs and improved fundamental nuclear decay data.
 Novel detectors with absorbers fully integrated into MMCs will be realised and reusable MMC detectors developed, as well as a new absolute method for activity standardisation based on MMCs.
-High-precision measurement of selected radioactive isotopes will be conducted to accurately determine decay data, for which modelling will be developed and validated.
+High-precision measurement of selected radioactive isotopes were conducted to accurately determine decay data, for which modelling will be developed and validated.

 Improved nuclear decay data by direct measurements and improved theoretical calculation techniques will support the adoption of LTD technologies, and provide a basis for international standards.
 Combined, these advancements will support the nuclear industry, such as for improving calculations of residual heat and processes within reactors, and waste management effectiveness.